 Yes.
 You’ll receive emails from the Senior Class Adviser and the NYU Registrar when the graduation application period is open.
 Students apply for graduation through the Student Center on Albert.
 Make sure that your “expected date of graduation” is accurate in Albert.

-If I earn a September or January degree, when do I celebrate?
+If I earn a Summer or Fall/January degree, when do I celebrate?

-Everyone earning a degree during the 2017-2018 academic year celebrates together during the May 2018 ceremonies.
-You will be automatically invited.
+Everyone earning a degree during the academic year celebrates together during the May ceremonies.
+You will be automatically invited to these ceremonies.
 We also have a Senior Toast in December to celebrate summer and fall graduates, and those on track for May graduation.
-It’s a great party, you should come.

 I will be a few credits short of May graduation – can I still walk?